hemashushu/xiaoxuan-core-assembly/docs/statements.md

 )
 ```

-Of course, to prevent programmers from taking advantage of this "highly flexible" syntax to write code that is very difficult to read (such as writing all code on the same line), Ancasm adds two restrictions to the syntax:

-1. Comma separation for function arguments.
+Of course, to prevent programmers from taking advantage of this "highly flexible" syntax to write code that is very difficult to read (such as writing all code on the same line), Ancasm adds a restriction to the syntax: comma separation is required for function arguments.

 When calling a function, arguments must be separated by commas (`,`).
 Similary, when defining a function, mutiple parameters and multiple return values must also be separated by commas.
 (It is worth mentioning that commas can be replaces with newlines, or commas and newlines can be mixed in this case.)